ozematt/Shop.co_full-stack_React-NestJS/README.md

 ### BACKEND:

-- **Node.js/Express.js**: A platform and framework used for creating the server and backend logic.
+- **Node.js/NestJS**: Backend development framework for scalable applications.
-- **MySQL**: A relational database used for storing data.
+- **Postgres**: A relational database used for storing data.
+- **Prisma**: Modern ORM for Node.js with type-safe queries and database migrations.
 - **JWT (JSON Web Tokens)**: A technology used for user authentication.
 - **CORS**: Middleware that enables resource sharing between different domains.
 - **bcryptjs**: A library for securely hashing user passwords before storing them in the database.